Can Diseases Be Transmitted from Street Cats to Indoor Cats? Virus and Parasite Risks

 Mustafa Kemal University graduate (2019).
 After internships in Adana and Izmir, she worked in clinical practice in Adana and focuses on preventive medicine and behavior.

 The warm and mild Mediterranean climate of Mersin and Mezitli offers a habitable environment for stray animals year-round.
 The sensitivity of animal lovers living in this region towards feeding and protecting our friends on the streets is an admirable habit.
-However, while supporting the struggle for survival outside, it is of great importance to monitor the health of our pawed friends who live a sheltered life at home with the same meticulousness.
+However, while supporting the struggle for survival outside, it is of great importance to monitor the health of pets who live a sheltered life at home with the same meticulousness.

 01Invisible Vectors: How Do Indoor Cats Contract Diseases?